 Where ‘No Kings’ protests will take place across Houston, Southeast Texas on Saturday, June 14

-A series of “No Kings” visibility protests will take place across the Houston area and Southeast Texas this weekend, June 14.
+A series of “No Kings” visibility protests will take place across the Houston area and Southeast Texas today, June 14.

 OUR FIRST REPORT: Downtown Houston No Kings immigration protest to counter Flag Day parade on Trump’s 79th birthday